seahorseing-around/wsg-website/README.md

+# Westside Scouts' Static Website
+This website is build as a Github page using the starter below.

+The

+# Instructions
+## Make updates
+Make changes by pushing to gh-pages branch

+## Get Access
+Ask Craig Hawes for access by becoming a collaborator

-# Minimal Mistakes remote theme starter
+## Minimal Mistakes remote theme starter

 Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).